oskarandre/filmdle.github.io/.github/README.md

 ![Preview Image](Preview.png)

+## How to Play

+1. Log in or sign up using your Firebase account.
+2. Each day, a new secret movie is selected for you to guess.
+3. Use the search function to find movies and make your guess.
+4. Receive feedback with color-coordinated clues based on actors, director, release year, genres and rating.

+### Feedback Colors

+- **Red**: No similarities.
+- **Yellow**: One or more correct.
+- **Green**: Fully correct.

+5. You can leave the game and come back later or give up if needed.
+6. Play older previous games in Archive.
+8. Check your stats to see your progress and performance.

+## About

 We have created a game similiar to Wordle where the user can daily guess the correct movie.
 The tools we used are Firebase, express, node and React, or FERN for short.